How to make a successful car insurance claim and get repairs covered fast

 - Unapproved use.
-Unless you’ve purchased commercial insurance, you can assume that your policy is only valid for personal use of the car.
-If you’re an Uber or Lyft driver, Allstate does offer specific ridesharing insurance.
+Unless you’ve purchased commercial insurance or ridesharing insurance, you can assume that your policy is only valid for personal use of the car.

 - Overloaded vehicle.
 If there are more people in the car than seatbelts, your insurance likely won’t cover you in an accident.

 - Improper maintenance.
 To ensure your car is roadworthy at all times, get it serviced regularly.

 - Unapproved modifications.
 If you’re planning on modifying your car like adding a stereo system or tinted windows, get permission from your insurer first.

 - Wear and tear depreciation.
 Typically, insurance covers damage to your vehicle.
 But if that damage was caused by natural wear and tear, you can’t expect your insurer to pay for it.
 The same goes for the loss of value caused by depreciation.

 - Mechanical, structural, electrical, electronic or other breakdowns.
 Many policies won’t cover breakdowns.
 This is because car insurance covers damages, not failures.
 For example, if your power windows suddenly stop working, that’s classified as a breakdown.
 If they stop working after a hit-and-run, that would probably count as damage covered by insurance.

 - Personal belongings.
 While some policies cover personal items, limits and special conditions apply.
 Check the fine print to find out what kind of belongings you can claim in an accident.

 - Driving outside the US.
 Your policy most likely protects you when you drive into Canada and Mexico, but confirm those details with your agent first.